genner-lab/meta-fish-lib/README.md

-# Meta-Fish-Lib: A generalised, dynamic DNA reference library for metabarcoding of fishes
+# Meta-Fish-Lib: a generalised, dynamic DNA reference library for metabarcoding of fishes
 ![SeaDNA Logo](assets/logo.svg)

-This repository hosts a comprehensive mitochondrial DNA reference library dataset for UK fish species, derived from the NCBI GenBank and Barcode of Life BOLD databases.
+This repository hosts a comprehensive multi-locus mitochondrial DNA reference library dataset for UK fish species, derived from the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nucleotide) and [Barcode of Life BOLD](http://www.boldsystems.org/index.php) databases.
 The dataset includes freshwater and marine species, and can be used in a variety of applications from DNA barcoding of human food products using full COI barcodes, to metabarcoding of gut or environmental samples using fragments of 12S.
 The library will be updated with each new GenBank release.

-The reference library and code presented here supercedes the previous one hosted at [github.com/boopsboops/reference-libraries](https://github.com/boopsboops/reference-libraries).

 Both common and rare UK fish species are included.
 A species coverage report for all primer sets can be found at [assets/reports-tables.md](assets/reports-tables.md).

+The reference library and code presented here supercedes the previous one hosted at [github.com/boopsboops/reference-libraries](https://github.com/boopsboops/reference-libraries).
+Older reference library versions are also archived here (see [Releases](https://github.com/genner-lab/meta-fish-lib/releases)), but the code used to generate those are not archived, only the final library file `assets/reference-library-master.csv.gz`.

 This reference library has several unique features that make it useful to the wider DNA barcoding and DNA metabarcoding communities:

 * Flexible - the library is not limited to any particular metabarcode locus or primer set.
 I have included the most popular ones (Table 1), but new ones can be added as required.
-* Exhaustive - seaching by gene name can often miss critical results due to poorly annotated records, but using hidden Markov models it is simple to extract the homologous DNA fragments from large dumps of sequence data
+* Exhaustive - seaching by gene name can often miss critical results due to poorly annotated records, but using hidden Markov models it is simple to extract the homologous DNA fragments from large dumps of sequence data.
-* Comprehensive - searching by species names can often miss critical results because of changes in taxonomy, but by searching for all available species synonyms, and then subsequently validating names can improve
+* Comprehensive - searching by species names can exclude potential hits because of changes in taxonomy, but here we search for all available species synonyms, and then subsequently validate those names to provide a taxonomically up-to-date reference library.
-* Quality - GenBank data are often infamously mislabelled, but we employ here a 'spreadsheet of shame' where suspect sequences are automatically excluded, and phylogenetic quality control steps are used to screen new versions.
+* Quality - sequences on GenBank are frequently annotated with incorrect species names, but we employ a 'spreadsheet of shame' where dubious quality sequences are automatically excluded, and phylogenetic quality control steps are used to screen each new versions.
-* Dynamic - quick and easy to update with each new GenBank release.
+* Dynamic - it's easy to update to each new GenBank release (see code below).
+* Quick - runs overnight, including quality control steps.
-* Simple - with only three packages loaded and seven lines of R code the reference library can be downloaded onto your computer.
+* Simple - the final reference library can be downloaded onto your computer with only three packages loaded and seven lines of R code (see code below).
-* Customisable - by forking or cloning the repository custom modifications can be made.
+* Customisable - by forking or cloning the repository custom modifications can be made, e.g. excluding particular species or making taxonomic changes, or using a completely different list of species.
-* Self contained - to recreate the reference library, all code and R package versions are in a self contained project, meaning less risk of clashing or broken packages.
+* Self contained - to recreate the reference library, all code and R package versions are in this self contained project, meaning less risk of clashing or code breaking when packages update.
 * Citable - DOIs are issued with each new release.

 This README outlines the contents of the repository and a brief description of the workflow involved in creating/updating a metabarcoding reference library, as well instructions to simply access the current data immediately.
 If an error is apparent, raise a ticket in [Issues](https://github.com/genner-lab/meta-fish-lib/issues) or submit a pull request.

-This work is part of the NERC funded [SeaDNA Project](https://twitter.com/SeaDNAproject), and should be cited using version appropriate DOIs that are found in [Releases](https://github.com/genner-lab/meta-fish-lib/releases).
+The work is part of the NERC funded [SeaDNA Project](https://twitter.com/SeaDNAproject), and should be cited using version appropriate DOIs that are found in [Releases](https://github.com/genner-lab/meta-fish-lib/releases).

 ### TL;DR (give me the data)

-If you require simply the final reference database, it can be downloaded directly using the code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.
-Additional mitochondrial primer sets can be added.
+If you require simply the final reference database for immediate use, it can be downloaded directly using the R code below, and converted into FASTA and CSV formats for any of the available primer sets in Table 1.

-##### Retrieve latest reference library (in R)
+##### Retrieve latest reference library:

 ```r
 # load packages (install if required)
 # ignore any conflict messages